 TechMart is open to all MIT students and carries wide variety of foods, from fresh produce and proteins (meat and tofu) to spices and sauces, all sold at-cost.
 For students who don’t have time to shop, Rebecca’s will continue to offer grab-and-go chef’s boxes packed with ingredients for two servings of a healthy entrée.

 “I think it’s really cool!
 It’s very close; closer than where I usually go to shop, and it seems like the prices are pretty good,” said Bianca Wang-Polendo ’21, who was among the shoppers when TechMart opened on September 17.
 “A zucchini is 81 cents and other goods are fairly priced, much better I think than other places.”

 While the TechMart pilot is an important step in fulfilling the FISWG recommendations, other proposed solutions are either already underway—such as SwipeShare and cooking and budgeting classes—or under consideration.
 “We are looking to implement as many of the FISWG’s recommendations as is feasible,” Randall said.

-TechMart store hours are 3 pm to 11 pm, Monday-Friday.
-The store will accept cash, credit and debit cards, TechCash, and dining dollars.
+The store accepts cash, credit and debit cards, TechCash, and dining dollars.
 Shoppers can share feedback about the store and product selection by leaving a comment card in the store or emailing email@example.com.